userver-framework/userver/scripts/docs/en/userver/http_server_middlewares.md

 Do not forget to add components configs:
 @snippet samples/http_middleware_service/static_config.yaml  Middlewares sample - noop-middleware and server-middleware components configs

+### Global middleware configuration

+Normally, the process of configuring a middleware is the same as configuring any other component, see @ref scripts/docs/en/userver/component_system.md

+As a component, a `MiddlewareFactory` takes `(config, context)` parameters in its constructor.
+It can parse some fields from `config` and store them in the component.
+Then it can pass this configuration (references are OK) to each `Middleware` created in its
+@ref server::middlewares::HttpMiddlewareFactoryBase::Create "Create" method.

+All used config fields should be described in `MyMiddlewareFactory::GetStaticConfigSchema`.

+Global configuration should be preferred to per-handler configuration, because the latter leads to copy-pasta in configs.
+For some options, it's a good idea to implement both global and per-handler configuration.

 ### Per-handler middleware configuration

 Basically, the whole point of having MiddlewareFactory-ies separated from Middleware-s, is to have a possibility to